seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 **HORATIO**
 While one with moderate haste might tell a hundred.

-**MARCELLUS** **BERNARDO**
+**MARCELLUS & BERNARDO**
-Longer, longer.
+Longer, longer. /

 **HORATIO**
-Not when I saw't.
+/ Not when I saw't. /

 **HAMLET**
-His beard was grizzled--no?
+/ His beard was grizzled--no?

 **HORATIO**
 It was, as I have seen it in his life,
-A sable silver'd.
+A sable silver'd. /

 **HAMLET**
-I will watch to-night;
+/ I will watch tonight;
-Perchance 'twill walk again.
+Perchance 'twill walk again. /

 **HORATIO**
-I warrant it will.
+/ I warrant it will.

 **HAMLET**
 If it assume my noble father's person,